IliaZenkov/ising-model-mcmc/Image Deconvolution/README.md

 # Image Deconvolution

+# This project can be viewed at https://nbviewer.jupyter.org/github/pinech/Py-Projects/blob/master/Image%20Deconvolution/Image%20Deconvolution.ipynb
 In this program, I simulate a pinhole camera - we take an object and convolve it with a simple pinhole camera system to produce an image.
 In the case of the pinhole camera, the resulting image will be blurred due to the point-spread-function (PSF) of a pinhole camera.